 Ward 14 is full of beautiful street art and murals.
 You can find them on the sides of buildings, in lanes, along fences and in our parks.

 StreetARToronto (StART) is a suite of innovative programs designed specifically for streets and public spaces.
-Initiated in 2012 as an integral part of the City’s Graffiti Management Plan, StART has been successful in reducing graffiti vandalism and replacing it with vibrant, colourful, community-engaged street art.
+Initiated in 2012 as an integral part of the city’s Graffiti Management Plan, StART has been successful in reducing graffiti vandalism and replacing it with vibrant, colourful, community-engaged street art.
 StART programs encourage active transportation (walking and cycling), make our streets more beautiful and safe, showcase local artists, mentor emerging talent, reduce overall infrastructure maintenance costs and more.

 The East End Bridges to Art Project was a project I initiated in 2017 with the idea of painting a series of murals on the rail bridges in Toronto-Danforth.